chaseruskin/orbit/docs/src/reference/configuration.md

 ## Paths

 When a field is expected to be a filesystem path, `orbit` has the ability to resolve relative paths.
 The path is determined in relation to the currently processed `config.toml`'s parent directory.
 This design choice was implemented in order to allow for path definitions to be valid across developer machines when sharing configurations.
+It is recommended to use relative paths when setting a path to a field in a `config.toml`.

 ## Precedence